Anxiety Management: The Role of Nutrition

 Tips to stay hydrated:

-Aim for 8–10 cups of water daily (more if you’re active or live in a hot climate)
+Aim for 8–10 cups of water daily (more if you’re active or live in a hot climate).

-Carry a refillable water bottle
+Carry a refillable water bottle as a reminder to care for yourself.

-Eat water-rich foods like cucumbers, watermelon, and oranges
+Eat water-rich foods like cucumbers, watermelon, and oranges.

 4. Balanced Meals = Balanced Mind